Today we are going to discuss how to prepare and prevail in a personal injury case in St. Louis.

 Consult With Your Attorney

 Meet with your attorney and explain the circumstances of how you were personally injured and get his or her professional opinion on the merits of your case.
+Be sure to bring the necessary documents to your first lawyer consultation.
 Take notes on the incident, photographs of your injuries and/or property damage, and the physical location where it happened, and bring them with you to the meeting.

 Discuss Attorney Fees